Academic Standards for Funding Eligibility for UC Merced Graduate Students

 No new or continuing student is permitted to begin an appointment or receive fellowship support who has not met all of the applicable academic criteria as listed below.

-For new and continuing graduate students:
+For continuing graduate students:

-- Satisfactory academic progress toward the degree objective
+- Satisfactory academic progress toward the degree objective.

-For continuing graduate students, applicable to the two most recent semesters of enrollment:
+- During each of the two most recent semesters of enrollment:

-- No more than two incomplete (I) grades
+- No more than two incomplete (I) grades still on record.

-- A cumulative GPA of 3.0 or higher in those courses where a letter grade (A through F) was received
+- A cumulative GPA of 3.0 or higher in those courses where a letter grade (A through F) was received.

 Requesting Employment and Funding Exceptions